GRAINS-Grain, soybean futures slide as investors shed risk

 Soybeans turned sharply lower, as traders shrugged off a U.S. Department of Agriculture report that U.S. soybeans were sold to unknown destinations.
 Wheat futures also faced a rocky session, as market players waited to have a clearer view on global grain exports out of the Black Sea, traders said.

-But it was the Midwest's weather outlook, which has fuelled volatility in the grains market recently, that weighed heaviest on prices on Thursday, traders said.
+But it was the Midwest's weather outlook, which has fueled volatility in the grains market, that weighed heaviest on prices on Thursday, traders said.

 Several weather forecasters are predicting more crop-favorable weather as the region's corn finishes pollinating, a key growth stage in determining yields, while soybeans approach their pod-setting phase in August, said Karl Setzer, brokerage research lead with Mid-Co Commodities.